Quantitative Heegaard Floer cohomology and the Calabi invariant: Introduction

 \subsection{Acknowledgments}

 C.M. thanks the organizers of the `Symplectic Zoominar' for the opportunity to speak in the seminar, where this collaboration was initiated.
-We thank Fr\'ed\'eric Le Roux for helpful conversations about Section \ref{sec:comm} and Yusuke Kawamoto for helpful discussions about Remark \ref{rem:upperbound-quasimorphisms} and Section \ref{sec:quasimorphisms}.
+We thank Fr\'ed\'eric Le Roux for helpful conversations about Section \ref{sec:comm} and Yusuke Kawamoto for helpful discussions about Lemma \ref{rem:upperbound-quasimorphisms} and Section \ref{sec:quasimorphisms}.
+The authors are grateful to the anonymous referees for their helpful comments and suggestions.

+We thank Ibrahim Trifa for pointing out an error, which has now been corrected, in the statement and proof of Theorem \ref{theo:quasi_independence} (ii).

 D.C.G. is partially supported by NSF grant DMS-1711976 and an Institute for Advanced Study von Neumann fellowship.
 V.H. is partially supported by the grant ``Microlocal'' ANR-15-CE40-0007 from Agence Nationale de la Recherche.
-C.M. is supported by ERC Starting grant number 850713.
+C.M. is supported by Simons Collaboration on Homological Mirror Symmetry.
 S.S. is supported by ERC Starting grant number 851701.
-I.S. is partially supported by Fellowship EP/N01815X/1 from the Engineering and Physical Sciences Research Council, U.K.
+I.S. was partially supported by Fellowship EP/N01815X/1 from the Engineering and Physical Sciences Research Council, U.K.